zismailov/ruby-rails-test-questions/README.md

   <br/><br/>

 - **How do you use flexible quotes to not have to worry about the above? i.e. this is a great way to create a string**
   >There are times we need to be able to define a wrapping character that is NOT in the string, and using % allows us to do that.
-This is a powerful, and very usable, way of avoiding "l[leaning toothpick syndrome](https://en.wikipedia.org/wiki/Leaning_toothpick_syndrome)".
+This is a powerful, and very usable, way of avoiding "[leaning toothpick syndrome](https://en.wikipedia.org/wiki/Leaning_toothpick_syndrome)".

     ```ruby
       %(this is the string)